rcloran/SleepProxyServer/README.md

 SleepProxyServer
 ================

-mDNS (Bonjour) Sleep Proxy Server implementation
+mDNS (Bonjour) Sleep Proxy Server implementation, in the very early stages of development.